Salty Dogs, Grapefruit and That Lame Food Writing Joke We've All Heard a Million Times

 Rim an old-fashioned glass with salt, then fill with the ice cubes.
 Punt e Mes and grapefruit juice; stir and serve.
 Garnish with wedge.

 This is sort of an inverted or reverse Salty Dog.
 I’ve always wondered why this fresh and lively drink (a variation on the classic Aviation) isn’t more popular.
 Now, in the age of lower alcohol cocktails, it seems like it could certainly find an audience.
+Maybe it needs a new name?
+Leave recommendations in the comments:

 2 ounces freshly squeezed grapefruit juice (from 1/2 of a large grapefruit)